-Knowledge and how decisions over habitat conservation can be made to protect those species that have not yet been investigated
+3.1.2.1.2 Knowledge of how decisions over habitat conservation can be made to protect those species that have not yet been investigated

-Content Additional information Biomimetics Students should understand that features of living organisms can be copied in the development of new structures and materials, eg: • vehicle design • architecture • structures • adhesion • materials • ultrasound diagnosis.
+Content Additional information Biomimetics Students should understand that features of living organisms can be copied in the development of new structures and materials, eg: vehicle design architecture structures adhesion materials ultrasound diagnosis.
 New medicines New medicines can be developed from the chemicals produced by plants and animals.

-Physiological research Animal species may be more useful or practical than humans for physiological research.
+Content Additional information Physiological research Animal species may be more useful or practical than humans for physiological research.
 Wildlife species as pest control agents Many wildlife species can be used to control agricultural pests.
-They may be predators, herbivores, parasites orpathogens.
+They may be predators, herbivores, parasites or pathogens.
 Genetic resources New genes to improve crop genetic characteristics may be found in the wild relatives of the cultivated crops.
 The importance of Centres of Diversity/Vavilov centres for crop wild relatives (CWRs).

-Ecosystem services and their interaction with each other
+3.1.2.1.3 Ecosystem services and their interaction with each other